roryhr/website/content/blog/2023-03-06-latest-and-greatest.md

 1. I'm using Firefox.
 It's fine -- nothing game changing but I like it.

-2. I finally adopted a code formatter -- [Black](https://github.com/psf/black).
+2. I adopted the [Black](https://github.com/psf/black) code formatter.
 At first I was hesitant because I liked to tweak my code formatting but it's a game changer that eliminates a whole class of problems.
 If you're working on a team I recommend using it.